Outdoor natural debris burning is subject to state and local fire safety regulations.

 Burn only natural vegetation.

-Attend the fire until it is completely extinguished.
+NEVER LEAVE WHILE CONDUCTING A BURN: Attend the fire until it is completely extinguished.

-And please remember that most escaped burns are not the result of ignorance, lack of procedural know-how, or intelligence, but mere carelessness.
+Remember that most escaped burns are not the result of ignorance, lack of procedural know-how, or intelligence, but mere carelessness.